kumalee/learning/english/essential-grammar.md

 No, he/she/it doesn't.

 Do you play the guitar?
 No, I don't.

 Do your parents speak English?
 Yes, they do.

 Does James work hard?
 Yes, he does.

 Does your sister live in London?
 No, she doesn't.

-8. I'm doing (present continuous) and I do (present simple) Is he playing guitar?
-No, he isn't. (present continuous) Does he play guitar?
+8. I'm doing (present continuous) and I do (present simple)

+Is he playing guitar?
+No, he isn't. (present continuous)

+Does he play guitar?
 Yes, he does. (present simple)

-We do not use these verbs in the present continuous like, want, know, understand, remember, prefer, need, mean, believe, forget
+We do not use these verbs in the present continuous

+like, want, know, understand, remember, prefer, need, mean, believe, forget

+9. I have ... and I've got ...

+I/we/you/they have/have got

+I/we/you/they 've got

+he/she/it has/has got

+he/she/it 's got

+I/you/we/they don't have / haven't got

+he/she/it doesn't have / hasn't got

+do I/you/we/they have - have I/you/we/they got

+does he/she/it have - has he/she/it got

+10. was/were

+I/he/she/it was/was not(wasn't)

+we/you/they were/were not(weren't)

+was I/he/she/it?

+were we/you/they?